Date of Degree

 autonomous aircrafts, bitloading, Multi-agent control, ofdm, Resource allocation, subband coding

 Copyright 2012 Manish Goldie Vemulapalli

 Vemulapalli, Manish Goldie.
-"Resource allocation problems in communication and control systems." dissertation, University of Iowa, 2012.
+"Resource allocation problems in communication and control systems."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.